qwaneu/qwaneu.github.io/_drafts/tdd-act-stupid-in-implementation.md

 _This is a post in our [series on Test Driven Development](/blog-by-tag#tag-test-driven-development)._

 <aside>
-  <p>Join us for one of our Test Driven Development courses.
-Deliberate practice and learning by doing may make your wishes come true..
+  <p>Be smart, act stupid in implementation!
+Join us for a Test Driven Development course.
+Deliberate practice and learning by doing may make your wishes come true...
   </p>
   <p><div>
-    <a href="/training/test-driven-development">Find out more</a>
+    <a href="/training/test-driven-development">Check availability</a>
   </div></p>
 </aside>